This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 A disadvantage is the rather low eye relief, which is sufficient for people with normal vision, but the instrument is useless for people who always need to wear glasses.
 The eyecups aren’t really well thought out either, they twist out way too far considering the short eye relief, so remember not to twist more than halfway out otherwise the field of view will shrink.

 Unfortunately, the instrument is not waterproof, so you must take extra care in extreme weather.
+Here is a budget binocular from UScamel that is waterproof.
 If you spend a lot of time outdoors on birding excursions hunting trips, or hiking and trekking, you always have to expect the weather to suddenly change and get really bad.
 So it is better if you pay attention to a waterproof and fog-proof rating when buying binoculars.

 In conclusion, even if the optical performance is not spectacular, considering the incredibly low price there is nothing to complain about.
 If you need more and better optical performance, like more depth of field, more edge sharpness, and waterproof and fog proof features, you have to spend a little more money.